Advice to Clients

 In light of the current situation, we have revised our policy regarding telephone appointments.

-Initial meetings and appointments may be taken over the telephone, rather than face-to-face, across all departments.
+Initial meetings and appointments may be taken over the telephone or via video call, rather than face-to-face, across all departments.

 Before the initial telephone meeting can take place, the following MUST be in the possession of your lawyer:

-- Two forms of ID – either scanned or photographed and emailed to the lawyer you are seeing (you can find contact details here), or photocopied and posted to your local office.
+- Two forms of ID – either scanned, photographed or videoed, and emailed to the lawyer you are seeing (you can find contact details here), or photocopied and posted to your local office.

 Sending documents to us

-Please send us any documents, including ID, via email where possible.
-As all of our lawyers are now working remotely, electronic communication is the most effective and quickest way of managing these requests.
+Please continue to send us any documents, including ID, via email where possible.
+As many of our lawyers are still working remotely, electronic communication is the most effective and quickest way of managing these requests.

-If you do need to send us any hard copies of documents, please contact us in advance and we will advise you on how to get these to us via Royal Mail.
+If you do need to send us any hard copies of documents, please either post or hand them in to your local office.

 Making payments to us